zuhlke/engineering-posts/drafts/api-first-part-1.md

 So far, so clear.

-Having our OpenAPI specification we can now generate the required code.
+Having our OpenAPI specification, we can now generate the required code.
 To do so, we need to add the following plugin to our `build.gradle.kts` file:

 ```kotlin
 plugins {